It's Wednesday 4:47 PMWe're open.

 Tire Pressure

 They contract in size far less than alloy rims in cold temperatures.
-The more a rim contracts, the more inconsistent tire pressure becomes.
+The more a rim contracts, the more inconsistent the tire pressure becomes.

 Uneven tire pressure can lead to uneven traction and tire wear issues.
 Since the tires can wear to differing degrees, your vehicle may experience instability issues including bad traction and brake problems.